"You should complain more so people know how much pain you are in"

 And there be no cattle in the stalls (Habakkuk 3:17).

-Have you been choosing to rejoice in your situation?
+Today's Challenge: Have you been choosing to rejoice in your situation?
 Or have you been grumbling and complaining, demanding that God change it?
-Take a moment to confess your sin and once again ask God by His Holy Spirit to fill your life.
+Take a moment to confess your sin and once again ask God by his Holy Spirit to fill your life.
 Today, make the choice to rejoice.